-I was born in Boston and raised in San Jose.
-I lived in New Orleans for a year or two before settling in Lake Charles in 1982.
-I am happily married with two beautiful children and am a graduate of Lake Charles-Boston High School and Delta School of Business.
-I got my first gig at KXZZ.
-I was a member of the original and very first air-staff at KZWA before joining the staff here at KJMH 107 Jamz.
-I’ve been lucky enough to have had two syndicated shows in my career.
-I did this, all while maintaining a live show here in Lake Charles.
-In all, I’ve been a member of the 107 Jamz staff since we first went on the air on August 7, 2000.
-I am grateful to have had such longevity in a career I love.
+Gina was born in Boston and raised in San Jose.
+She lived in New Orleans for a year or two before settling in Lake Charles in 1982.
+Gina is happily married with two beautiful children and is a graduate of Lake Charles-Boston High School and Delta School of Business.
+Gina says she has been lucky enough to have had two syndicated shows in her career. all while maintaining a live show in Lake Charles.
+She is grateful to have had such longevity in a career she loves.

 Gina Cook